-\paragraph{SingleTask demonstration.} Figure~\ref{fig:singletask_demo} illustrates the SingleTask regime, where each player generates a three-paragraph scientific proposal (\emph{Background, Methodology, Impact}).
+\paragraph{\st~ demonstration.} Figure~\ref{fig:singletask_demo} illustrates the \st~ regime, where each player generates a three-paragraph scientific proposal (\emph{Background, Methodology, Impact}).
 Individual drafts vary widely in creativity, methodological depth, and logical flow.
 Some emphasize novelty but lack technical detail; others offer rigorous methods but fail to contextualize the problem or articulate downstream impact.
 Such stylistic and structural inconsistencies exemplify the difficulty of producing a coherent \emph{scientific narrative} with a single LLM.

-In contrast, the fused proposal produced by RT exhibits a markedly stronger narrative arc.
+In contrast, the fused proposal produced by RP exhibits a markedly stronger narrative arc.
 The \emph{Background} situates the research problem within its broader scientific context; the \emph{Methodology} clearly articulates technical contributions with precision; and the \emph{Impact} section highlights both scientific significance and societal relevance.
-Grading results confirm consistent improvements across all rubric dimensions—creativity, scientific rigor, and logical coherence—demonstrating that RT effectively mitigates individual stylistic biases while amplifying collective strengths.
-Even strong baseline players benefit: while their drafts are often polished in one dimension, RT integrates complementary insights to deliver uniformly high-quality writing.
+Grading results confirm consistent improvements across all rubric dimensions—creativity, scientific rigor, and logical coherence—demonstrating that RP effectively mitigates individual stylistic biases while amplifying collective strengths.
+Even strong baseline players benefit: while their drafts are often polished in one dimension, RP integrates complementary insights to deliver uniformly high-quality writing.

 \paragraph{Summary.} Together, these demonstrations show how \textsc{Roundtable Policy} transforms fragmented or uneven model outputs into coherent, high-quality responses.
-In the MultiTask regime, RT enhances cross-domain reasoning reliability by integrating complementary knowledge across scientific fields.
-In the SingleTask regime, RT substantially improves narrative structure and explanatory depth in long-form proposal writing.
-These examples reinforce the central claim that RT enables LLM ensembles to achieve more factual, rigorous, and narratively coherent outputs in scientific applications.
+In the \mt~ regime, RP enhances cross-domain reasoning reliability by integrating complementary knowledge across scientific fields.
+In the \st~ regime, RP substantially improves narrative structure and explanatory depth in long-form proposal writing.
+These examples reinforce the central claim that RP enables LLM ensembles to achieve more factual, rigorous, and narratively coherent outputs in scientific applications.